Is someone stealing your brand name? If so, you need to take the right action against the Infringement of your trademark.

 All the aforementioned documents must be first certified and supervised under an adequate trademark attorney.

-The following is the procedure for Trademark Infringement:
+The following is the procedure for Brand Logo Infringement:

-There are two approaches you can take to deal with your trademark infringement case in India,
+You can take two approaches to deal with your TM infringement case in India.

-If you want to take a less vindictive approach towards the trademark infringement case, then you must follow the specific points given below:
+If you want to take a less vindictive approach toward the brand logo infringement case, then you must follow the specific points given below:

-Take a more vindictive approach towards dealing with your infringer.
-You can take the following approach to deal with the criminal offense of trademark infringement in India.
+Procedure of trademark infringement under Criminal law Take a more vindictive approach to deal with your infringer.
+You can take the following approach to deal with the criminal offence of brand logo infringement in India.

-Since we have discussed much of the trademark infringement, the damages it causes to your enterprise, and the remedies that can be used in such cases, let us look at some real-life examples of Trademark Infringement cases that received national and international coverage.
+Since we have discussed much of brand logo infringement, the damages it causes to your enterprise, and the remedies that can be used in such cases, let us look at some real-life examples of brand logo Infringement cases that received national and international coverage.

 Cadbury had previously registered three trademarks in India that included the name Eclairs.
 It even holds the right to use the shade of purple on chocolate wrappers in some regions.
 The three registered trademarks are for.